pierre-rouleau/usrhome/readme.rst

                                      Specify the ``-H`` option to search into them.

 ``cdv [SUBDIR]``                   cd to the ``/Volumes`` directory or specified ``SUBDIR``.

+``pel [SUBDIR]``                   Change current directory to PEL_ depot directory or its SUBDIR
+                                   if specified.
+                                   Also set terminal title to 'PEL'.

+``usrhome [SUBDIR]``               Change current directory to USRHOME depot directory
+                                   or its SUBDIR if specified.
+                                   Also set terminal title to 'USRHOME'.

+``usrcfg [SUBDIR]``                Change current directory to the USRHOME personal/persistent
+                                   configuration directory, usrcfg
+                                   or its SUBDIR if specified.
+                                   Also set terminal title to 'USRHOME:usrcfg'
 ================================== ================================================================

 The commands described below change the current directory to 4 conceptually important